I Don't Wanna (album)

-I Don't Wanna is a retrospective album released in 2005 on Locust Music consisting of demos recorded in 1966 by Henry Flynt & The Insurrections, a garage rock protest group led by Flynt on lead vocals and electric guitar, Walter De Maria on drums, Art Murphy on keyboards, and Paul Breslin on upright bass.
+I Don't Wanna is an archival album released in 2004 on Locust Music consisting of demos recorded in 1966 by Henry Flynt & the Insurrections, a protest group led by Flynt on lead vocals and electric guitar, with Walter De Maria on drums, Art Murphy on keyboards, and Paul Breslin on upright bass.

-The music on I Don't Wanna is primarily a rockabilly and delta blues-inspired exercise in experimental primitivism, characterized by politically radical agitprop lyrics.

 Background

-History

 Henry Flynt & the Insurrections were led by musician and philosopher Henry Flynt, who was a classically trained violinist.
-Flynt, a native of North Carolina, was living in New York City during the 1960s and had come into contact with many of the conceptual, "Fluxus", and avant-garde artists and musicians living there at the time, including La Monte Young, before starting his own group.
+Flynt, a native of North Carolina, was living in New York City during the 1960s and became part of the early "Fluxus" movement, becoming friends with the avant-garde artists and musicians living there at the time, including La Monte Young.

-Flynt, who had initially been trained on guitar by Lou Reed briefly joined the Velvet Underground in 1966 substituting for John Cale, at his suggestion, while Cale was suffering from an illness.
-During that time Lou Reed gave him his first guitar lessons.
+In September 1966, Flynt briefly joined the Velvet Underground as a stand-in for John Cale, performing on violin with a signature hillbilly-influenced sound.
+Cale had been suffering from an illness and so he invited Flynt to briefly replace him.
+Around the same time, Lou Reed gave Flynt his first guitar lessons.

 Flynt had been interested in writing songs with political messages, inspired by Bob Dylan's "Subterranean Homesick Blues", so he began assembling an act of his own influenced by rock music and blues.
 The Insurrections started as a duo with Flynt as the vocalist and electric guitarist.
-He was accompanied by Walter De Maria, a sculptor and friend, on drums, who had formerly played in the Primitives, an earlier garage rock combo that included Lou Reed.
+He was accompanied by Walter De Maria, a sculptor and friend, on drums, who had formerly played in the Primitives, a band that included Lou Reed and John Cale.

-The duo specialized in a kind of agitprop approach to topical songs as they evolved into a larger group, eventually adding jazz musician Paul Breslin on upright bass and organist Art Murphy, and taking the name Henry Flynt & the Insurrections.
+The Insurrections specialized in a kind of agitprop approach to topical songs as they evolved into a larger group, eventually adding jazz musician Paul Breslin on upright bass and organist Art Murphy, and taking the name Henry Flynt & the Insurrections.
 Many of the band's songs were highly satirical, rife with references to topics such as "napalm", "Uncle Sam", and "CIA-backed coups".
-They recorded songs onto rehearsal demos in 1966, but, due to Flynt and DeMaira's wariness of commercial success, the material was not released until years later.
-The band broke up shortly thereafter.
-The group's demo tapes were re-issued in 2004 as the album I Don't Wanna, on Locust Music.
+They recorded songs onto rehearsal demos in 1966, but, due to Flynt and DeMaira's wariness of commercial success, the band broke up shortly thereafter.